tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 "Subjects?
 What subjects?"
 I ask.

 He hesitates, his gaze flickering to Mrs. Thao before returning to me.
 "Criminals.
 POWs.
 Villagers.
 Anyone they can grab.
-They're using them as test subjects for... for Project Wandering Soul."
+They're using them as test subjects for... for Project Grim Harvest."

-"Project Wandering Soul?"
+"Project Grim Harvest?"
 I echo.
 "What is that?
 Some kind of weapon?"

-"Wandering Soul... it's not just a weapon.
+"Grim Harvest... it's not just a weapon.
 It's worse," Wright says, his voice barely above a whisper.
 "They're experimenting with... something.
 Something that can bring back the dead.
 Make them... like her," he nods toward Mrs. Thao, his voice thick with revulsion.

 I nod to Lâm, who quickly unfolds a topographical map on the ground in front of us.
 The creased map is smeared with dirt and stained with sweat.